AM I REQUIRED TO GET A COVID TEST / VACCINATION?

 If entering the US on the ESTA system you may, however, be asked to show proof of a return flight out of the US (out with the contiguous territory and islands, aka your international flight home) depending on where you are flying from and what airline you are flying with.
 We recommend researching this thoroughly.

 On acceptance of the internship, you will be sent clear instructions by the Station Admin.
 All invoices are sent via Quickbooks.
 If you are paying through a bank of the United States, you can easily pay the fees via bank transfer.
 International payments are transferred through a “wire transfer” that must be made through your local bank.
 Please note, there is a an additional $15 charged by the bank to make such a payment.

-HOW MUCH DOES IT COST TO VOLUNTEER, AND WHAT DOES THIS FEE COVER?
+HOW MUCH DOES IT COST TO INTERN, AND WHAT DOES THIS FEE COVER?

 Please refer to our volunteer information page.
-Your fees cover all accommodations and meals for the duration of your stay, field work and training activities, use of equipment (including boat usage) and transportation to and from the Bimini airport.
-Note that the fee does not include your insurance costs.
+Your fees cover all accommodations (shared dorm-style bedroom, wifi, laundry) and meals for the duration of your stay, field work and training activities, and transportation to and from the Bimini airport.
+Note that the fee does not include your personal travel, personal insurance or personal equipment costs.

 HOW MUCH MONEY SHOULD I BRING?